ConstantineLignos/MORSEL/README.md

   but as MORSEL already runs quite quickly I stuck with the simplicity of a serial implementation.
 * MORSEL uses GNU Trove for high performance hash maps and sets.
-Because it does not an additional object for every entry in the hash table, using Trove can result in almost 50% lower memory usage on large data sets in addition to some speed improvements.
+Because it does not create an additional object for every entry in the hash table, using Trove can result in almost 50% lower memory usage on large data sets in addition to some speed improvements.
 * MORSEL uses a fairly large amount of memory in order to speed